Standardised student placement protocol

 Orientation to location

 Students may complete a placement away from home which might require an overnight stay or be in a remote location.
 Information about local accommodation, facilities, activities and special considerations will assist students to prepare for their placement in a timely and thorough manner.

 Information about clinical placement locations are provided to students prior to clinical placement via the InPlace student Placement system.

-Students are encouraged to also apply for assistance with the costs associated with travel and accommodation through the Federation University KickStart program offered by the Scholarships, Bursaries, Grants Office.
+Students are encouraged to also apply for assistance with the costs associated with travel and accommodation through the Scholarships and Grants Office.